Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

-# Chapter 4 - L1 Blockchains
+# Chapter IV: L1 Blockchains

 When builders talk about **Layer 1 blockchains**, they're referring to the foundational networks that provide the base layer of blockchain infrastructure - Bitcoin, Ethereum, Solana, and dozens of others competing for developers, users, and capital.
 But what exactly makes an L1, and why do we have so many different approaches?

 Every L1 is fundamentally a bundle of four core functions: **execution** (processing transactions), **settlement** (finalizing state), **consensus** (agreeing on order and validity), and **data availability** (ensuring transaction data is accessible).
 How these functions are organized - whether tightly integrated in a single chain or distributed across specialized layers - represents one of the most important architectural decisions in blockchain design.
 For instance, Bitcoin prioritizes simplicity and ironclad security for digital money, while Ethereum and Solana embrace greater complexity to enable programmable applications and high-throughput execution.

 The core thesis of this chapter is simple: every blockchain design involves trade-offs, and competition between L1s is as much about **liquidity, infrastructure, and attention** as it is about raw technical performance.
-A chain might process 100,000 transactions per second, but if it lacks users and developer, those transactions flow elsewhere.
+A chain might process 100,000 transactions per second, but if it lacks users and developers, those transactions flow elsewhere.
 In fact, by 2025 it's become clear that there is more available blockspace spread across tens if not hundreds of L1s than there is demand to fill it.

 This chapter connects the deep technical dives from our earlier explorations of Bitcoin, Ethereum, and Solana (Chapters I-III) with the market dynamics we'll examine later - from MEV and market structure (Chapters VI-VII) to DeFi ecosystems and governance (Chapters VIII-XII).
 Understanding L1 architecture provides the foundation for everything else in the crypto stack.